jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 falls in the 'draining' state allowing a smooth redirection toward other serving instances without users noticing the event.

-Users can also decide to write their own logic for reacting to 'draining' or other state (See [Configuration](#Configuration)).
+Users has also the option to write their own logic for reacting to 'draining' or other states by providing user scripts.
+(See [Configuration](#Configuration)).

 ## Installation

 Pre-requisites:

-* Run as root (if use of the builtin port blacklisting feature),
+* If use of the builtin port blacklisting feature,
-* collect the port(s) to blacklist on 'draining' instance condition (if use of the builtin port blacklisting feature),
+	* Collect the port(s) to blacklist on 'draining' instance condition,
+	* Run the tool as `root` while passing the ports to blacklit as argument,
 * Install Python3 and the packages `requests`, `requests-iamauth` and `boto3`.

 Python packages installation: